val314159/christophergs.github.io/_posts/2016-02-07-metawear-guide-pt5.md

 <br>

-Now we create our accelerometer data route within the switch `isChecked` code block:
+We create our accelerometer data route within the switch `isChecked` code block:

 {% highlight java %}